Review – My Japanese Coach

 I have no idea how to review a language learning game before I’ve learned the language.
 Stay tuned for my full review of My Japanese Coach sometime in the next seven years.
 For now, though, I can address some of the valid and not so valid complaints people have had about the game.

 The most flagrant problem is Ubisoft published a Japanese game that teaches you the wrong stroke order for some kana and kanji.
 Writing characters and syllables in the correct stroke order is (I am told) crucial in Japanese and it’s embarrassing that this game doesn’t get them all right.
 There are under 100 syllable symbols in Japanese and My Japanese Coach teaches at least five incorrectly.
-I can understand teaching kanji incorrectly, there are thousands of them and they’re complex, but after a few weeks of using an actual textbook, I could write all of the kana correctly. → Read the rest
+I can understand teaching kanji incorrectly, there are thousands of them and they’re complex, but after a few weeks of using an actual textbook, I could write all of the kana correctly.
+Apparently that puts me ahead of the experts who made this game. → Today I consider myself the luckiest reader on the face of the earth.

 Review – Prince of Persia